autoNumeric/autoNumeric/README.md

 1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done
 1. `'autoNumeric:rawValueModified'` when the `rawValue` is modified

+Whenever an AutoNumeric element is initialized, the custom `'autoNumeric:initialized'` event is sent.<br>When using `AutoNumeric.multiple()` to initialized numerous elements at once, as many `'autoNumeric:initialized'` events are sent as initialized elements.

 Finally, the `'change'` event is sent on `blur` if the value has been changed since the `focus` one.

 *Note: the `AutoNumeric.format()` static function does trigger an `'autoNumeric:formatted'` event if the value that the user is trying to format is outside the `minimumValue` and `maximumValue` range, with the `detail` attribute containing the range error message.*